TI-Tokyo/riak_kv/docs/NextGenREPL-GettingStarted.md

 There are two stages to the key comparison - the tree comparison, and the key comparison.
 When using `ttaaefs_scope = all` the tree comparison is always for the whole keyspace.
 The `ttaaefs_*check` will determine the scope of the subsequent key comparison in terms of the modified date range.

-The schedule od `ttaaefs_*check`s is how many times each 24 hour period to run a check of the defined type - on this node for its peer relationship.
+The schedule of `ttaaefs_<sync_type>check`s is how many times each 24 hour period to run a check of the defined type - on this node for its peer relationship.
 The schedule is re-shuffled at random each day, and simple offsets are used to space out requests between nodes.
 It is recommended that only `ttaaefs_autocheck` be used in schedules by default, `ttaaefs_autocheck` is an adaptive check designed to be efficient in a variety of scenarios.
 The other checks should only be used if there is specific test evidence to demonstrate that they are more efficient.

 When using `ttaaefs_autocheck` with a scope of `all` every comparison is between the whole key-space using the cached aae trees at the first stage.
 This should be fast (< 10s).
 When running this between healthy clusters this should result in `{root_compare, 0}` as a result (and occasionally `{branch_compare, 0}` when there are short-lived deltas).
 If a delta between the trees is confirmed, and the last check was successful, the check will attempt to only compare keys and values (as represented by vector clocks) that were last modified since the previous check - this is much quicker than comparing all keys.
 Normally it would be expected that the issue discovered in this case is between recently modified keys.
 The tree comparison will discover the tree segments where there is a delta (up to max_results segments) but then only the recently modified keys in those segments are compared.
 This will repair the delta slowly, but efficiently.

 There may be circumstances when non-recent deltas have been uncovered.
 It may be that historic data appears to have been lost (perhaps due to resurrection of old data on a remote cluster), or a disk corruption has just been detected following a tree rebuild.
 In these cases the exchange will result in `{clock_compare, 0}` - a tree delta was discovered, but not key deltas given the range limit.
 This node will then be set to check all keys on its next run.
 When it next checks all keys, it will use the high/low modified date range discovered in future checks.
 Running key comparisons across all buckets and over all time is expensive, even when restricting the segments using max_results.
 So the `autocheck` full-sync process will always look to learn clues about where (in terms of bucket, or modified range) the delta exists to make this more efficient.

+It is possible to restrict the escalation to chekcing all keys, so that it will only occur if the time is in an off-peak window - outside of the window, the escalation will simply be to a `ttaaefs_daycheck`.
+Use of `ttaaefs_allcheck.policy = window` is discouraged, as the results are potentially confusing to any operator wihtout detailed knowledge of how full-sync works.
+The window option is likely to be removed in a future release.

 The `all`, `day` and `hour` check's restrict the modified date range used in the full-sync comparison to all time, the past day or the past hour.  the `ttaaefs_rangecheck` uses information gained from previous queries to dynamically determine in which modified time range a problem may have occurred (and when the previous check was successful it assumes any delta must have occurred since that previous check).
-The `ttaaefs_allcheck` is an adaptive check, which based on the previous checks and the `ttaaefs_allcheck.window`, will determine algorithmically whether it is best to run a `ttaaefs_allcheck`, a `ttaaefs_daycheck`, a `ttaaefs_rangecheck` or `ttaaefs_nocheck`.

 It is normally preferable to under-configure the schedule.
 When over-configuring the schedule, i.e. setting too much repair work than capacity of the cluster allows, there are protections to queue those schedule items there is no capacity to serve, and proactively cancel items once the manager falls behind in the schedule.
 However, those cancellations will reset range_checks and so may delay the overall time to recover.